Accommodation Ballot Results

 Fees

-Fee information is provided on application.
+Fee information is provided in our nursery handbook.
 A 10% sibling discount is available.
 The discount will be set against the older child’s fees as long as both children remain in the Nursery; the discount will be shown as a deduction on the fees invoice.

 Fees are invoiced in advance and in calendar months.
 Fees will not be charged for UK Bank Holidays, Nursery and College closures.